rsksmart/devportal-1.0/tutorials/tokens/create-a-token.md

 Congratulations!

-`My RSK Token` is published at RSK Testnet.
+`My RSK Token` is now published on the RSK Testnet.

 Save the contract address of token, it will be used later: